 Selling your car is one of those things that, let’s be honest, tends to be a bit of a pain.

 Well, if you want to make it dead easy you can now do so through carwow, with potentially over 3,000 dealers ready to make an offer on your car.
-Tap here to find out just how you can do that.
+Tap here to get a car valuation and find out just how you can do that.

 If you’ve sold your car privately though or very generously given it away to someone, you’ll need to inform the DVLA of the change of ownership.
 Wondering how to do that?
 This handy guide explains all.